The easiest way to make an appointment is to call our office at 434-395-2063 or email us at email@example.com and we are happy to assist!

 Where do I find the First Destination Survey?

-The First Destination Survey can be accesses by logging into Handshake and completing the survey.
+The First Destination Survey can be accessed by logging into Handshake and completing the survey.
 The survey will be attached to your Handshake profile and if you cannot find it please reach out University Career Services.

 How long will it take to complete the survey?